oconnor663/applied_crypto_2021_fall/pset1/readme.md

 script in your solution.
 Lectures and example code will focus on Python, so **doing your problem sets in Python will be the lowest-friction choice with the most help available**.
 Please make sure you use Python 3 and not Python 2.
-Adventurous students who want something new are encouraged to try Go or Rust.
+Adventurous students looking for something new are encouraged to try Go or Rust.
 Java is mildly discouraged, because it will be higher-friction than Python, and because there will be less help available.
 If you're leaning towards Java because you haven't used Python in a while, please seriously consider brushing up on Python.
 But if you love Java, and you're already familiar with command line build tools like Gradle, then have at it.
 Problem sets will be independent of each other, so doing different problem sets in different languages is fine.

 ## Cheating policy